auperatech/VMSS2.0/usage/K260_Kria_SOM/README.md

 ```
 Again, be sure to assign a unique name to your output stream in output_rtsp.pbtxt to prevent conflicts with other users.

-Below is a table listing the available pipelines in the `input_usb_cam` directory that utilize a USB camera
+Below is a table listing the available pipelines in `/opt/aupera/examples/input_usb_cam` that utilize USB camera as input source

 | Config pbtxt                                           | Pipeline Note                                                  |
 |--------------------------------------------------------|----------------------------------------------------------------|